-Sexual Violence, Sexual Harassment and Harmful Sexual Behaviour child or group of children.
+Sexual Violence, Sexual Harassment and Harmful Sexual Behaviour

+Sexual violence and sexual harassment can occur between two children of any age and sex.
+It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 This can occur online, face to face (both physically and verbally) and can take place inside or outside of school.
-As set out in Part 5 of KCSIE 2022, all staff maintain an attitude of 'it could happen here' and it is never acceptable.
+As set out in Part 5 of KCSIE 2024 all staff maintain an attitude of 'it could happen here' and it is never acceptable.